 As a result, Michigan sportsbooks have no real interest in which side wins any particular prop, just as long as they can get an equal amount bet on either side.

-For example, you might find a Matthew Stafford regular-season passing yards season-long prop at a Michigan sportsbook with the following odds:
+For example, you might find a Matthew Stafford regular-season passing yards season-long prop with the following odds on the PointsBet Sportsbook mobile app:

 Over 3899.5 (-112) and Under 3899.5 (-112).